unegbuclinton/frontend-intern-task/README.md

 Calculator
 ---

 This is a clone of iOS calculator app.
-But we have some few bugs we need to be fixed.
+But we have some few bugs that needs to be fixed.

 Install